Product Listing Relevance¶

 Exposure strategies is a concept that enables merchandisers to have Apptus eSales 4 optimise its algorithms for product exposure towards different business objectives.

 - Expose products that sell more (Conversion focus)

 Product life cycle¶

-The product ranking not only understands customer behaviour, but also important events in the product life cycle.
+The product ranking not only understands customer behavior, but also important events in the product life cycle.
 These events include when a product is new, is being put on sale, or becoming out of stock.
 This affects multiple areas of ranking: search results, category listings, phrase suggestions, product suggestions, alternative recommendations, complementary recommendations, and facet relevance.

-An example of life cycle understanding is that eSales Lifestyle understands that a high performing product on sale doesn't necessarily keep selling well when the sale is over.
+An example of life cycle understanding is that eSales 4 understands that a high performing product on sale doesn't necessarily keep selling well when the sale is over.
 Another example is that it understands that out of stock products don't sell well because they can't be purchased rather than them being unpopular.
 It might even be that the high popularity caused some products to quickly become out of stock in the first place.

 The newness of products is another part of a product's life cycle.
 New products needs increased exposure to acquire a correct evaluation of their popularity, but exploratory exposure comes at the cost of exploiting the insights of how they perform.
-Meaning unpopular new products shouldn't keep taking up screen real estate that can be better used by popular products once they've had the chance to prove themselves. eSales Lifestyle caters for this through greater initial exposure of new products with especially reactive and clever ranking of this segment to avoid overexposure.
+Meaning unpopular new products shouldn't keep taking up screen real estate that can be better used by popular products once they've had the chance to prove themselves. eSales 4 caters for this through greater initial exposure of new products with especially reactive and clever ranking of this segment to avoid overexposure.